 This attitude exalts the doctrine of conservation while it deflates the significance of the doctrine of creation.
 At the other end of the spectrum is the Deist challenge, where the role of the doctrine of conservation is relegated merely to an effect across time of creation itself.
-The doctrine of creation, for Deists, need not have involved any conception of the existence of God prior to or apart from creation itself, but whatever the understanding of creation, no further need was thought to arise for future activity by God in order to keep things from passing into non-being.
+According to Deists, the continued existence of created things required no activity by God in addition to that of creating them (or their ultimate constituents) in the first place.
 Moreover, such future activity beyond creation itself was unwanted, since it posed a concern for the success of scientific attempts to understand the cosmos.

 Such a conception gains philosophical traction through an argument from analogy with human engineering of complex machines.
 A good watchmaker, for example, doesn't need to continue to intervene into the product of his efforts, and the need to do so is a mark of imperfection in the watchmaker.
 Such arguments from analogy, however, are defective.
 There is a causal and spatiotemporal structure in place which human engineers can exploit to develop machines that continue apart from the continued involvement of the engineer.
 Without such a structure in place, it is difficult if not impossible to make sense of the idea of a thing continuing to function completely on its own.
 As a result, it is not clear that a Deist understanding of God's relation to the world has any advantage over theistic understandings.

 Even so, the first concern remains, a concern about the degree to which the doctrines of creation and conservation should be formulated to avoid the possibility of conflict with science.
-Though the general issues involved in the relationship between science and religion are too far afield for present purposes, it is worth noting that an account of creation that is substantive in the sense of requiring a conception of God existing independently of the cosmos is most attractive when scientific accounts of the origin of the cosmos are congenial to such an account and when there is a strong apologetic strain to the theological perspective in question.
+Though the general issues involved in the relationship between science and religion are too far afield here, it is worth noting that a substantive account of creation (i.e., one on which God exists independently of the cosmos) is most attractive when scientific accounts of the origin of the cosmos are congenial to it and when there is a strong apologetic strain to the theological perspective in question.
 In such a case, the diminution of the influence of a strong distinction between creation and conservation coupled with a temporal understanding of creation may be lamented as a lost opportunity to provide evidence for a traditional theistic understanding of the world.
 On the other hand, a perspective that insists on the essentiality of a doctrine of creation requiring some notion of temporal origin, as opposed to a doctrine emphasizing ontological dependence only, is difficult to defend on philosophical or hermeneutical grounds concerning the interpretation of sacred texts.
 As a result, the approaches to creation and conservation that treat them as metaphysical in nature have an initial advantage, at least, over approaches that begin by insisting that theological understandings of the doctrines involve empirical predictions that can be confirmed or disconfirmed by our best science.

 Accounts of creation and conservation can be divided roughly into two different camps.
 The first camp focuses on the transition from non-being to being, attempting first to characterize the notion of creation and then to develop an account of conservation in terms of preservation of being.
 The second camp focuses, as noted above, on the notion of ontological dependence itself, attempting to clarify a way in which everything depends on God.
 This camp, in contrast to the former camp, attempts to honor the idea that there is no fundamental difference between the activity of God in creation and the activity of God in conservation.

-The transitional account begins by claiming that the act of creation involves the bringing about by God of the being of the entity in question.
-Such an account requires us to quantify over (contingent) things and times, and to say that coming into being should be understood in terms of there being some moment of time that is the first moment at which the entity in question exists.
+The transitional account begins by claiming that the act of creation involves God bringing about the existence of all (contingent) things.
+Such an account says that coming into being should be understood in terms of there being some moment of time that is the first moment at which the entity in question exists.
 No such reference to an initial moment of existence is required on the alternative approach.
 The doctrine of creation then proposes that such initial existence is due to God's creative activity.
-The quantification in question needs to be universal quantification, on pain of the doctrine of creation leaving open the possibility of uncreated contingent things.

 In order to complete this story, we need an explanation of the notion of divine causation encoded in the language of bringing about the existence of a thing.
 The traditional understanding of the creation of the universe not only claims that God is responsible for the cosmos but that he is solely responsible for it.
 One might account for this unique role of God by adding it to the doctrine of creation already described, thereby holding that God is the creator of all and moreover that he is the sole creator as well.
 But there are some reasons to prefer requiring the account of creation itself to imply this unique role.
 For one thing, if it is possible that God is not the sole creator, it is not clear that the conception of God involved in this possibility is sufficient exalted to satisfy the traditional Anselmian motivations according to which God is a being than which none greater can be conceived.
 Furthermore, if God's creative activity doesn't guarantee uniqueness, that could only be because that activity is not metaphysically sufficient to produce the effect in question, or some sort of overdetermination is left open.
 The first option is theologically unsatisfying, appearing to involve some sort of lack in God's power to make things happen as he chooses, and the second threatens monotheism itself.
 For if the doctrine of creation leaves open the possibility that some other being is overdetermining the existence of the cosmos, then the addition of the claim that such overdetermination has not actually occurred does not completely assuage the concern that God may be only one of multiple supernatural powers in existence.
 One can try to calm theological anxieties here by insisting that God is not only the sole creator but that it is metaphysically impossible that he not be the sole creator, but such a position has the same implications as a revision of the doctrine of creation itself so that such a metaphysical implication is carried by the doctrine itself rather than by this additional claim.